Mount Everest: 2011: Paraglide off summit

-On 21 May 2011, Nepalis Lakpa Tsheri Sherpa and Sano Bapu Sunuwar paraglided from Everest's summit to Namche Bazaar in 42 minutes.
-After the flight they hiked, biked, and kayaked to the Indian Ocean, reaching the Bay of Bengal by 27 June 2011, thereby becoming the first persons to complete a continuous summit-to-sea descent from Everest.
-They accomplished the ground-breaking feat despite Bapu having never previously climbed, and Lakpa having never kayaked and not even knowing how to swim.
+On 21 May 2011, Nepalis Lakpa Tsheri Sherpa and Sano Babu Sunuwar paraglided from Everest's summit to Namche Bazaar in 42 minutes.
+After the flight they hiked, biked, and kayaked to the Indian Ocean, reaching the Bay of Bengal by 27 June 2011, thereby becoming the first people to complete a continuous summit-to-sea descent from Everest.
+They accomplished the ground-breaking feat despite Babu having never previously climbed, and Lakpa having never kayaked and not even knowing how to swim.
 The duo subsequently won National Geographic Adventurers of the Year for 2012 for their exploits.
 In 2013 footage of the flight was shown on the television news program Nightline.

 2014: Helicopter-assisted ascent

-In 2014, a team financed and led by mountaineer Wang Jing used a helicopter to fly from South base camp to Camp 2 to avoid the Khumbu Icefall, and thence climbed to the Everest summit.
+In 2014, a team financed and led by mountaineer Wang Jing used a helicopter to fly from South Base Camp to Camp II to avoid the Khumbu Icefall, and thence climbed to the Everest summit.
 This climb immediately sparked outrage and controversy in much of the mountaineering world over the legitimacy and propriety of her climb.
-Nepal ended up investigating Wang, who initially denied the claim that she had flown to Camp 2, admitting only that some support crew were flown to that higher camp, over the Khumbu Icefall.
-In August 2014, however, she stated that she had flown to Camp 2 because the icefall was impassable.
-"If you don't fly to Camp II, you just go home," she said in an interview.
+Nepal ended up investigating Wang, who initially denied the claim that she had flown to Camp II, admitting only that some support crew were flown to that higher camp, over the Khumbu Icefall.
+In August 2014, however, she stated that she had flown to Camp II because the icefall was impassable.
+"If you don't fly to Camp II, you just go home", she said in an interview.
 In that same interview, she also insisted that she had never tried to hide this fact.

 Her team had had to use the south side because the Chinese had denied them a permit to climb.
-Ultimately, the Chinese refusal may have been beneficial to Nepal's interests, allowing the government to showcase improved local hospitals and provided the opportunity for a new hybrid aviation/mountaineering style, triggering discussions about helicopter use in the mountaineering world.
+Ultimately, the Chinese refusal may have been beneficial to Nepal's interests, allowing the government to showcase improved local hospitals and providing the opportunity for a new hybrid aviation/mountaineering style, triggering discussions about helicopter use in the mountaineering world.
 National Geographic noted that a village festooned Wang with honours after she donated US$30,000 to the town's hospital.
 Wang won the International Mountaineer of the Year Award from the Nepal government in June 2014.

 2016: Helicopter business increases

 In 2016 the increased use of helicopters was noted for increased efficiency and for hauling material over the deadly Khumbu icefall.
 In particular it was noted that flights saved icefall porters 80 trips but still increased commercial activity at Everest.
-After many Nepalis died in the icefall in 2014, the government had wanted helicopters to handle more transportation to Camp 1 but this was not possible because of the 2015 deaths and earthquake closing the mountain, so this was then implemented in 2016 (helicopters did prove instrumental in rescuing many people in 2015 though).
+After many Nepalis died in the icefall in 2014, the government had wanted helicopters to handle more transportation to Camp 1 but this was not possible because of the 2015 earthquake closing the mountain, so this was then implemented in 2016 (helicopters did prove instrumental in rescuing many people in 2015 though).
 That summer Bell tested the 412EPI, which conducted a series of tests including hovering at 18,000 ft and flying as high as 20,000 ft altitude near Mount Everest.